zafin-hassan/shoppies-challenge/README.md

 ## Features

 - Search for movies on OMDB and view search results
+- Movies in search results can be added and removed from the nomination list
+- Displays a banner when the user has 5 nominations
+- Disables nominate button when user nomiantes a particular movie or nomination limit reached
 - View more info about a particular movie by clicking on `More Info` icon
-- Dark Mode feature for users who prefer that
+- Dark Mode feature
 - Saves nominations list even if user leaves the page
 - All images are lazliy loaded, cached and served in modern WebP format.
-This is done thanks to [Next.js Image Component](https://nextjs.org/docs/api-reference/next/image)
+This is done using [Next.js Image Component](https://nextjs.org/docs/api-reference/next/image)
 - Fully responsive for mobile and tablet